Urban property regimes and citizenship in transition: Changing ownership patterns and systems of relatedness in India

 • Fuchs, Martin (2022): "Metropolitaner Kontext und neue religiöse Bewegungen.
 Formen hinduistischer kosmopolitischer Urbanität“, In: Moderne Stadtgeschichte, semi-annual vol. 1, 98-111.

-• Patil, V. (2022): "Theorising Contestations over Decongesting Street Economies: Beyond Narratives of Inevitable Dispossessions and Shared Commons", In: Jha, S.; Bharat G. (Hrsg.), The Social Life of Streets in India: Histories, Contestations and Subjectivities.
+• Patil, Varun (2022): "Theorising Contestations over Decongesting Street Economies: Beyond Narratives of Inevitable Dispossessions and Shared Commons", In: Jha, S.; Bharat G. (Hrsg.), The Social Life of Streets in India: Histories, Contestations and Subjectivities.
 Bloomsbury India.

 • Schwecke, Sebastian (2021): Debt, Trust, and Reputation.
 Extra-legal Finance in Northern India.
 Cambridge: Cambridge University Press.